Discover YOUR NEW JOB! We have openings in 20 Florida counties for

 Our History

-An early beneficiary of our mission was the late Maria Coronado, a Mexican immigrant.
+Despite all the changes made over the past six decades, Wendell Rollason’s inspired personnel policy still affects RCMA, and the people it serves, profoundly.
+An early beneficiary of RCMA’s mission was the late Maria Coronado, a Mexican immigrant.
 Coronado quit picking oranges and tomatoes in 1974 to join RCMA as a cook.
 Supervisors quickly noticed her leadership skills, and a 30-year career began to unfold.
 She eventually acquired responsibility for six childcare centers and 300 children in Homestead.
+Today, the Coronado family is thoroughly integrated into American society.
+Maria Coronado’s children include a school principal, a retired Army captain, a business executive, and an international entrepreneur in the orchid industry.

 A more recent example is Lourdes Villanueva, who migrated with her parents as a teenager.
-She learned to pick everything, but her favorite was oranges – she loved peering into the distance from the top of the ladder she used.
+She learned to pick all kinds of fruits and vegetables, but her favorite was oranges.
+She loved peering into the distance from the top of the ladder she used, dreaming about her future.
 When Villanueva had children, she discovered RCMA and a new life.
-She joined RCMA as a family support worker, then earned her GED, and eventually earned her bachelor’s degree in social work.
+She joined RCMA as a family support worker, earned her GED, and eventually earned a bachelor’s degree in social work.
 Today, Villanueva lives east of Tampa, and is RCMA’s Director of Farmworker Advocacy.
+Her two sons have earned bachelor’s degrees and are partners in a landscape pesticide company.
+Her daughter, with an associate’s degree, is the sole bilingual staff member in a local bank.